jesuane-saraiva-vmltech/onlineStore/jesuane-saraiva-online-store-feedback.md

 };
 ```

+(EVEN BETTER IS TO CHECK CACHED ALLPRODUCTS INSTEAD OF ANOTHER API REQUEST TO GET A SINGLE PRODUCT)

 # TESTING:

 - test files should be `.spec.ts` not `.test.ts` - this is the modern way of writing tests now